 Notifying creditors of decedent’s death

 This is the first step in almost any probate process timeline.
 Once a decedent passes, it’s important to notify any creditors.
-This starts with a newspaper announcement and then an oficial estate inventory.
+This starts with a newspaper announcement and then an official estate inventory.
 Once debts have been established, your surviving family members or the executor of your estate will need to notify the necessary credits.
 This can be done by sending a copy of your death certificate to each creditor.
 Estate creditors have one year from the point of the person passing away to make claims on that estate.
 If we found ourselves in probate, there would be a duty to file in a local newspaper of regular distribution.
-From that point on, creditors have a variable amount of time-based on the state of the probate to make a filing against the estate.
+From that point on, creditors have a variable amount of time based on the state of the probate to make a filing against the estate.

 The location of the executor plays a role